nawalhasan/CEU_DE1-SQL-KNIME/README.md

 # Data Engineering 1: SQL and Different Shapes of Data

 This repository is dedicated to all the assignments for SQL and different shapes of data.
-In this course we learnt how to manipulate database WITH SQL using MYSQL as Relational Database Management System.
+In this course we learnt how to manipulate database with SQL using MYSQL as Relational Database Management System.

 # Course Content: